jjivany/wincurl/README.md

 This project is configured for automated Android deployment via GitHub Actions.

     Build Status: Download the build12 .apk file from the repoistory.
-Build 13 will fix the rock throwing slideshow and low frame rate.
+Build 13 will have better performance.

 🤝 Contributing